The Guidelines for Stadium Accessibility: Offering People with Disabilities a Good Experience

 Using an indoor wayfinding app like Evelity that guides people with disabilities step by step could be extremely valuable in such a complex venue as the app can not only help the users find their bearings but can also locate entrances and exits and other landmarks within the venue.

-How to ensure people with disabilities have a good experience?
+How can stadium accessibility ensure people with disabilities have a good experience?

 As we’ve seen, the goal of having an accessible stadium is to enable all its visitors to share the same experience: easily accessing their seat, having a good visibility of the game… Plus actively participating in the festivities: singing the team anthem, shouting out their joy when their favorite team scores and thus fully enjoying the ambiance the stadium has to offer.

-This means that attendants have to be able to answer the needs of supporters whatever their disabilities are.
+Attendants have to be able to answer the needs of supporters whatever their disabilities are.
 Greeting them with a smile, being available, knowing how to anticipate their needs and their potential obstacles and having empathy are all necessary qualities.
 The whole stadium personnel (attendants, vendors, security guards), internal or external, have to be well trained in all aspects.
-Thanks to a partnership with Fraser Pediatric Therapy, two licensed behavioral specialists take care of visitors at the sensory room of the U.S Bank Stadium.
+Thanks to a partnership with Fraser Pediatric Therapy, two licensed behavioral specialists take care of visitors at the sensory room of the U.S. Bank Stadium.
 During every home game, people with sensory disabilities can request their help to relax.

 The Bank of America Stadium in Charlotte, North Carolina and home to the Panthers Carolina has Guest Relations Booths located at each main entrance to answer any questions that people with disabilities may have about the stadium or public transportation and assist them accordingly.